Women Left Behind: Gender Gap Emerges in Africa's Vaccines

 Health officials have since made strides getting Gambian women vaccinated; they now make up about 53 percent of those who’ve had the jabs, up several percentage points from just a few months ago.
 But there’s been a lag among those of child-bearing age, despite how frequently they’re in contact with maternity clinic workers.

-Across Africa, officials report similar trends despite lacking wider data.
+Across Africa, officials report similar trends.
 In South Sudan, Gabon and Somalia, fewer than 30% of those who received at least one dose in the early stages of COVID-19 immunization campaigns were women.

 In those countries — as elsewhere in the world, especially impoverished nations in parts of the Middle East and Asia — women face other obstacles accessing vaccines.
-Some need their husbands’ permission, or they lack technology to make appointments, or vaccine prioritization lists simply didn’t include them.
+Some need their husbands’ permission or lack the technology to make appointments.

-Dr. Roopa Dhatt, assistant professor at Georgetown University Medical Center, said it’s not surprising African women have been left behind, but addressing the problem is urgent.
-“If they do not get vaccinated at the same rate as men, they will become this pocket for COVID-19, and it will make it more difficult for all of us to get out of the pandemic,” she said.

-In Gambia, many women begin their day at dawn by starting a fire to cook breakfast, so Lucy Jarju rises and makes her way to the river after morning chores.
-She and other women spend hours paddling small boats on the open water in search of dinner.
-The oysters, crab or small fish that are left uneaten will be sold, making up the bulk of their household income.

 But it’s particularly difficult to push vaccines in areas that haven’t had explosive outbreaks of the virus, such as parts of Gambia and South Sudan.